The Divergent Series: Insurgent: Plot

 Five days after the assault on the Abnegation faction by the Erudite leader Jeanine and her mind-controlled Dauntless soldiers, (Note: As depicted in Divergent (film) (2014)) Jeanine has declared martial law, insisting the Divergents and their allies are the enemies.

 Among the Abnegation wreckage, the Dauntless leaders Max and Eric recover a box with all five faction symbols on its sides.
 Jeanine presumes it contains data from the city's founders and the means to end the Divergence problem.
-As only Divergents can open the box, she orders all of them to be captured.
+Since only Divergents can open the box, she orders that all of them be captured.

 Divergent Beatrice "Tris" Prior, her boyfriend Four, brother Caleb, and Dauntless troublemaker Peter hide in the Amity compound led by Johanna Reyes.
 Eric tests the occupants for Divergence.
 Peter reveals their location as the others escape on a train to Factionless territory.
 Four discloses to the Factionless that his real name is Tobias Eaton, son of leader Evelyn, whom he resents for leaving him with abusive father Marcus.
 At the Factionless compound, Evelyn proposes a Dauntless-Factionless alliance against Erudite, but Four declines.

 The following day, the three leave for Candor to meet up with the remaining Dauntless who were given shelter there, including Tori and Tris's best friend, Christina.
 During the trek, a disheartened Caleb splits from the group.
 Upon arrival, Tris and Four are arrested and brought before Candor leader Jack Kang, who intends to deliver them to Jeanine.
 However, Four pleads for a trial using Candor's truth serum.
 The serum reveals the real events, and they are absolved, but Tris tearfully admits to killing Christina's lover, Will, which angers her.

-The Dauntless, aligned with Jeanine, attack Candor, injuring many with metal disks.
-Max and Eric capture Tris, revealing she has a Divergent reading of 100%, making her ideal for opening the box.
+The Dauntless, aligned with Jeanine, attacks Candor, injuring many with metal disks.
+Max and Eric capture Tris, revealing that she has a Divergent reading of 100%, making her ideal to open the box.
 Four saves Tris and kills Eric.
 Meanwhile, Jeanine, frustrated by the failed Divergent subjects in the simulations, is approached by Peter, who suggests exploiting Tris's selfless Abnegation upbringing to reach her.